nfdi-de/section-metadata-wg-onto/Data_Examples/CDIF_Examples/README.md

 # About
 This folder is meant to be used to store examples files from each NFDI consortium in either JSON-LD or TTL that are conform to CDIF.
-The content of these files should be a CDIF conform knowledge graph that contains necessary the domain-independent metadata of a dataset (e.g. author, date, ...) as well as domain-specific metadata (e.g. used observation method/tools, ...)
+The content of these files should be a knowledge graph that contains the necessary domain-independent metadata of a dataset (e.g. author, date, ...) as well as domain-specific metadata (e.g. used observation method/tools, ...)